4/16/2025

 Vijay Kumar

-Hey, guys, congrats on the nice print here and thanks for taking my question.
-Robert, just on maybe the top line here, the seven and a half to eight and a half organic, which is that's pretty impressive considering the macro.
+Hey guys, congratulations, nice to be here and thanks for taking my question.
+Robert, just on maybe the top line here, the seven and a half to eight and a half organic, which is, that's pretty impressive considering the macro.
 What drives the back half acceleration rate when we look at Q1 starting point of seven?
-Are we looking at, you know, Volta stepping up or is this China, which is assuming China improves in the back half, maybe walk us through from Q1?
+Are we looking at, you know, Volt as, you know, stepping up or is this China, which is, you Assuming China improves in the back half.
+Maybe walk us through it from Q1.

 speaker

-Yeah, I mean, I think it's I think it's when we guided back in January, Vijay, we kind of guided to this, you know, you know, second half better than than first half.
-And there's a couple of things there.
-First of all, I think you've got the the impact of new kind of product launches kind of ramping up.
+Yeah, I mean, I think it's, when we guided back in January, Vijay, we kind of guided to this, you know, second half better than first half.
+And there's a couple things there.
+First of all, I think you've got the impact of new kind of product launches kind of ramping up.
 And that obviously contributes to the growth rate in the second half.
-You mentioned one product, that's one.
-But, you know, as as you're familiar with our pipeline, we've got a lot of a lot of, you know, recently launched products that as you go scaling up, you know, that scale goes building and then it goes accelerating.
-So I think that's that's that's a key driver.
-And then the second part, I'd say comps.
-If you remember, you know, the VBP really started to really impact us, you know, kind of last last year, you know, Q3, Q4.
-So I expect that, you know, laughing some of those some of those kind of VBP components and diagnostics will be a contributor.
-And then if you remember, also last year in Q3, we had some challenges in our nutrition business, just some commercial execution challenges that we had.
-We had a pretty big, significant kind of drop in our in our in our nutrition and our international nutrition business.
-And Tim has been making good progress there in terms of, you know, regaining the share in some of those markets.
-And so so that's the other component, I would say, is like, you know, these are two pretty big comps.
-If you look at Q3, you know, that that was that was a pretty kind of low point, I'd say, for our nutrition business in the year.
-So that's that's high to high level how the map works.
+You mentioned one product.
+That's one.
+But, you know, as you're familiar with our pipeline, we've got a lot of, you know, recently launched products that as you go scaling up, you know, that scale goes building and then it goes accelerating.
+So I think that's a key driver.
+And then the second part, I'd say, is comps.
+If you remember, you know, the VBP really started to really impact us, you know, kind of last year, you know, Q3, Q4.
+So I expect that, you know, lapping some of those kind of VBP components in diagnostics will be a contributor.
+And then if you remember, also last year in Q3, we had some challenges in our nutrition business.
+Just some commercial execution challenges that we had a pretty big significant kind of drop in our nutrition and our international nutrition business.
+And the team has been making good progress there in terms of, you know, regaining the share in some of those markets.
+And so that's the other component I would say is like, you know, these are two pretty big comps.
+If you look at Q3, you know, that was a pretty kind of low point I'd say for our nutrition business in the year.
+So that's at a high level how the math works.

 speaker